department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### Can I get an Agent Orange Registry health exam?

-You can get an Agent Orange Registry health exam if you served in any of these ways:
+You can get an Agent Orange Registry health exam if you served in any of the below ways.

+**You must have served in one of these ways:**

   - In Vietnam between 1962 and 1975 for any length of time, **or**
   - On smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), **or**